 Attendance: With intensive time so concentrated, attendance is crucial.
 It would be wise to stress attendance in your course requirement sheet and to clearly indicate the consequences for absenteeism.
 No more than 10% of the contact hours should be lost by any student without some consequences.

 Evaluation Forms: Have the class members complete the online evaluation near the end of the session and return them in the teacher's packet to the InMinistry office.

 InMinistry philosophically places a high premium on the contextualization of the adult learning experience.
 We encourage post-course projects appropriate for the ministry context of each student.
 Flexibility and options will be crucial here, as our students come from a variety of ministry environments.
 Professors are encouraged to dialogue with students as to what would be most appropriate for their situation.
 Some ideas include:

-Due dates: Students normally have four months to complete the post-intensive requirements.
+Due dates: Students have to complete the post-intensive requirements by the end of the semester.
 The due date must appear in the class syllabus.
-Recommended due dates are as follows:

 Final grade: Professors should send students the corrected last course assignment along with the breakdown of how the final grade was given.
 Annotations for the deduction of points should be clearly stated in the margin of assignments so students can see where and how deductions where made.
 Mistakes can occur in the addition of points, and it is important for students to ascertain that his/her grade is just and properly assigned.

 Posting Grades: While the InMinistry Center Director is listed as co-teacher for all InMinistry MAPMin courses, this is for monitoring purposes only.
 It is the professor's responsibility to post grades for all students, either in writing or electronically.
 Contract teachers may need to communicate directly with our Administrative Assistant if help is needed in completing this process.